A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Background Information

-and note that this is isomorphic to the set of functions from $\Gamma^n$ to $A$ because an element in $\Hom(C_n(\Gamma);A)$ is defined by what it does to each generator in~$C_n(\Gamma)$ which we identify with elements of $\Gamma^n$.
-Then we define $\partial^n:C^n(\Gamma;A)\rightarrow C^{n+1}(\Gamma;A)$ to be the adjoint\footnote{Actually \cite{coho} defines the coboundary map to be $(-1)^{n+1}$ times the adjoint, but this does not change the image or kernel boundary of the maps so it leads to an equivalent definition of the cohomology groups.} of $\partial_{n+1}$.
-When considering $C^n(\Gamma;A)$ to be the the set of functions from $\Gamma^n$ to $A$ the map follows the formula
+and note that this is isomorphic to the group of functions from $\Gamma^n$ to $A$.
+Then we define $\partial^n:C^n(\Gamma;A)\rightarrow C^{n+1}(\Gamma;A)$ to be the adjoint\footnote{Actually \cite{coho} defines the coboundary map to be $(-1)^{n+1}$ times the adjoint, but this does not change the image or kernel boundary of the maps so it leads to an equivalent definition of the cohomology groups.} of $\partial_{n+1}$: